bongnv/go-webkit/README.md

 # go-webkit
 A webkit for Go with simple APIs to use.
-It solves common problems for a web server so engineers can focus on business logic.
+It solves common problems of a web server so engineers can focus on business logic.

 ## Features